arnavb/potr-bot/README.md

 # Protector of the Realm

-Protector of the Realm, a Discord bot made for moderation purposes
+Protector of the Realm, a general purpose Discord bot.